cucumber/.github/profile/README.md

 * [Behat](https://docs.behat.org/en/latest/) for PHP

-If you're not sure where to raise your issue, you can use our [common](https://github.com/cucumber/common) repository, or come and chat with us in the [community slack](https://cucumber.io/community#slack).
+If you're not sure where to raise your issue, you can use our [common](https://github.com/cucumber/common) repository, or come and chat with us in the [Community Discord](https://cucumber.io/community#discord).

 ### Get involved 🌈